 Do you have an upcoming product launch?
 You can use a waitlist to collect the emails of prospects at the bottom of your funnel.

 For example, an online course called “B-School” is only available once per year.
-If you are looking to buy it right now, well, you can’t!
-Instead of a “buy” button on the product page, what you’ll find is a “tell me more” button next to an email optin form.
+If you want to buy it right now, you can’t!
+Instead of a “buy” button on the product page, you’ll find a “tell me more” button next to an email optin form.

-This way, they can collect email addresses of bottom-of-funnel prospects all throughout the year, and build up anticipation for the program.
+This way, they can collect the email addresses of bottom-of-funnel prospects throughout the year and build anticipation for the program.

 65. Early Bird Discount

-To sweeten the deal of getting on your waitlist, you might want to offer an early bird discount.
+It would be best if you offered an early bird discount to sweeten the deal of getting on your waitlist.
 This is a great way to reward your most enthusiastic prospects at the bottom of your funnel.

 66. Free Shipping

 Free shipping is one of those things that everyone wants when it comes to shopping online.
-So if someone is really close to making a purchase, free shipping just might be the offer that seals the deal.
+If someone is close to making a purchase, free shipping might be the offer that seals the deal.

 67. Free Consultation

 Many lawyers offer free consultations as lead magnets.
-This could be a great bottom of funnel offer for you as well if you offer a service.
+This could also be a great bottom-of-funnel offer for you if you offer a service.

-The best thing about a free consult is that it gives you a very natural excuse to ask for the email address, and even a phone number and other relevant information.
-If you need to close someone over the phone, this is a natural opportunity to do that.
+The best thing about a free consult is that it gives you a natural excuse to ask for the email address, phone number, and other relevant information.
+If you need to close someone over the phone, this is a natural opportunity.

 68. Free Quote